ludwig-ai/ludwig-docs/docs/configuration/features/audio_features.md

   - `window_type`: (default `hamming`): defines the type window the signal is weighted before the short time Fourier transformation.
 All windows provided by [scipy’s window function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.get_window.html) can be used (only needed if `type != raw`).
   - `num_filter_bands`: defines the number of filters used in the filterbank (only needed if `type == fbank`).

+Preprocessing parameters can also be defined once and applied to all audio input features using the [Type-Global Preprocessing](../defaults.md#type-global-preprocessing) section.

 ## Audio Input Features and Encoders

 Audio files are transformed into one of the following types according to `type` in `audio_feature`'s `preprocessing` configuration.